How do you purchase stocks?

 Though the cost is minimal in such cases, we can opt for a traditional method i.e. buying through brokers.

-However, if we were to hold the investment for long-term, such costs might be low as compared to brokerage fees and commissions.
+However, if we were to hold the investment for a long term, such costs might be low as compared to brokerage fees and commissions.

 This referred to the subsequent fees that are over and above the initial setup fees.
 This is one of the major disadvantages of DSPPs.

 For example, we as investors have bought an INR 5000 automatic investment plan for Stock X and have paid initial set up costs of INR 500.

 We also need to pay INR 20 as an ongoing fee every time an automatic investment is made.
-The amount charged might be different in case of different companies.
+The amount charged might be different in the case of different companies.

 However, this should be taken as an important parameter to look at before buying any stock through DSPP.